saberland/saber/website/pages/docs/layouts.md

 Saber loads `*.{vue,js}` files from `./layouts` in your project root and [theme](./themes.md) directory as layout components, when the desired layout component does not exist, it will fallback to the `default` layout component in your layouts directory.

-Layout components have a prop named `page` which implements [Page Interface](./page-interface.md) and allows you to access page data.
+Layout components have a prop named `page` which implements the [Page Interface](./page-interface.md) and allows you to access page data.

 The page contents will be available as the default slot in your layout component, for example: